Home Search Gallery How-To Books Links Workshops About Contact

 S-raw is a reduced resolution raw with only 5 megapixels.
 I pity the fool who uses s-raw to save file size: it has one-quarter the area resolution of JPG.
 S-raw throws away 75% of your pixels, while JPG throws away none.

-You need a math PhD and an understanding of discrete cosine transforms, Huffman coding and quantization matrices to understand how JPG eliminate most of the file size but retains all the color depth and resolution of the original.
+You need a math PhD and an understanding of discrete cosine transforms, Huffman coding and quantization matrices to understand how JPG eliminates most of the file size but retains all the color depth and resolution of the original.
 JPG is the best way to compress file size.

 Avoid s-raw unless you have a very good reason.
 S-raw lets you do all the color and exposure fiddling of raw, but with a fraction of the resolution.
 Use s-raw to experiment and learn, but I'd leave it alone otherwise.